rtoal/plang-glossary/README.md

 ### Reactive Programming
 A programming style centered on streams of data that are managed asynchronously.

+### Receiver
+In a method invocation, the object on which a method is invoked.

 ### Record
 An object whose components are labeled values.

 ### Reference
-An object that refers to another object, called its referent.
+An object that refers to another object, called its **referent**.
 Often used to allow sharing of data.
 A reference may be dereferenced to obtain the referent, but does not act on behalf of the reference as does a proxy.

 ### Regex
 See Regular Expression.